Explainer: What Google, Facebook could face in U.S. antitrust probe

 Last month, app developers Donald R. Cameron and Illinois Pure Sweat Basketball alleged in federal court that Apple’s policy of only allowing the downloading of iPhone apps through its official App Store is anticompetitive.
 Apple mandates developers to price apps in tiers ending in 99 cents and takes up to a 30% commission from developers on app sales.

-Music-streaming app Spotify has alleged that App Store policies make it difficult to compete against Apple Music for paid subscribers.
+Music-streaming app Spotify (SPOT.N) has alleged that App Store policies make it difficult to compete against Apple Music for paid subscribers.

 Apple Chief Executive Officer Tim Cook told CBS News in an interview that Apple does not have a dominant position in any market.